Raymond, Vrana score twice but Wings lose 6-5 to Wild in shootout

 Detroit — Red Wings fans at Little Caesars Arena went home Thursday thoroughly entertained.

 The Red Wings lost 6-5 to the Minnesota Wild in the shootout, and they've been doing a lot of that lately (losing).
-But all the extracurricular activities that happened made for quite a fun hockey atmosphere.
+But all the extracurricular activities that happened made for quite a fun hockey atmosphere, and this particular night the Wings didn't wilt.

+Especially the last two games, the Wings sank after falling behind early.
+Against Minnesota, the Wings fought back all night — literally and figuratively.

+"It was better," forward Dylan Larkin said.
+"Competitiveness, we won battles, we stuck together.
+I really liked that Blash (coach Jeff Blashill) challenged us, we had a hard practice and our compete level was much better."

-Minnesota won the shootout 2-0, with Mats Zuccarello and Kevin Fiala scoring, while Jakub Vrana and Dylan Larkin missed for the Wings.
+Minnesota won the shootout 2-0, with Mats Zuccarello and Kevin Fiala scoring, while Jakub Vrana and Larkin missed for the Wings.

+But after some dismal hockey the last two games, the Wings easily could have had two points in this game.

+"One of the things we talked about going in is making sure that we handled the emotional ups and downs," Blashill said.
+"There are things that happen that won't be good and we'll have to withstand that.
+We did a good job of that.

 Wild star forward Kirill Kaprizov scored his 29th goal in the third period, breaking a 4-4 tie.
 Kaprizov was knocked down twice by Moritz Seider on the shift, but persisted, went to the net, and knocked in a rebound.